lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

         self.hidden = nn.Dense(256, activation='relu')  # Hidden layer
         self.out = nn.Dense(10)  # Output layer

-    # Define the forward propagation of the model, that is, how to return the
     # Defina a propagação direta do modelo, ou seja, como retornar
     # a saída do modelo requirido baseado na entrada 'X'
     def forward(self, X):